ZeusWPI/slotmachien/Web/README.md

 and add an AuthKey for the requests.

 # Sending requests
-All requests need to have an `Authorization` field with the AuthKey as param
+All requests need to have an `Authorization` field with the AuthKey as param, or as ?token=<key>

 ## Open door
-Send an POST request to `/slotmachien/open`
+Send a POST request to `/slotmachien/open`

 ## Close door
-Send an POST request to `/slotmachien/close`
+Send a POST request to `/slotmachien/close`

 ## Status door
-Not yet implemented
+Send a GET request to `/slotmachien/`